Skip to main content

 Your primary duties include notifying beneficiaries, obtaining a tax ID number for the trust, managing and protecting assets, paying debts and taxes, and distributing assets according to the trust terms.

-Most states require you to notify beneficiaries within 60 days of the grantor's death.
-Use this checklist to understand your specific requirements and timeline.
+Most states require beneficiary notification within 60 days of the grantor's death.
+The checklist below outlines the specific requirements and timeline for your state.

 Is this your situation?